chanforge/C968_MegaGuide/README.md

 Resources and links related to the performance assessment for this course with captions.

-All links and contents have been provided by WGU through their own Resources / Course Tips pages, however, the content is typically scatted and hard to follow in a consecutive manner leading to the creation of your performance assessment project.
+All links and contents have been provided by WGU through their own Resources / Course Tips pages, however, the content is typically fragmented and hard to follow in a consecutive manner leading to the creation of your performance assessment project.

 This is a guide to help list every known resources related to the C968 PA in a clean list to provide you improved guidance and tracking your progress.